ahmedelgabri/gabri.me/src/_content/blog/death-by-thousand-config-files.md

 - This loop will never end: tomorrow someone comes with a new great tool called `X` & they decide they need some config for it & boom we have `.Xrc` & `.Xignore` now.
 This loop will never end this way.
-- They are not really separate.
+- They are not separate.
 90% of the time you will need to change a couple of them if you want to add a new tool because all of them relate/work with each other.
 Which makes it painful to deal with.

 So I have a simple question here.